by dbward | Aug 9, 2021 | Keeping up with the team, Misc Awesomeness

 Participants in the Banshee program learned powerful methodologies and easy to use tools to shape their problems and solution needs in clear and concise language without being prescriptive in the implementation.
 This approach opens the door for finding game changing innovative solutions

-If you’re interested in working with Team Toolkit, feel free to reach out to the team at email@example.com and subscribe to their newsletter to stay up-to-date on all things innovation!
+If you’re interested in working with Team Toolkit, feel free to reach out to the team via our Contact form and subscribe to their newsletter to stay up-to-date on all things innovation!

 My career as a stage magician began when I was rather young – the photo that accompanies this post is me – The Great Houdani – at age 12, dressed up in my tux and ready to perform one of my first paying gigs at an office Christmas party.
 All through high school and college I did the birthday party circuit, performed at libraries, hospitals, street festivals, and an occasional breakfast-with-Santa-at-the-mall.
 I loved being on stage, the money was pretty good, and it was a lot of fun.